Here are some of our current MSCA members, and where to find them on the web!

 Jim is a freelance cartoonist who has created a number of comic strips over the years, including LI’L E: The World’s Youngest Elvis Impersonator.
 He has provided illustrations for Scholastic Teaching Resources, Evan-Moor Educational Publishers, and Voices of the South Theatre Company.
 He is currently producing several packages of clip art for his Teachers pay Teachers online store: PALMER’S PIX.

 Nicki is the resident MSCA tech-geek/webmaster and container of limitless useless knowledge.
 She is a fan of Star Wars, Batgirl, Wonder Woman, Doctor Who, Muppets, Captain America, Winter Soldier, Black Widow, video games, comics, soccer and hockey.
-Nicki has been a regular panelist at MidSouthCon in Memphis.
+Nicki has been a regular panelist at MidSouthCon in Memphis, and an occasional guest on the Drawing Funny podcast.
 She is married to Lin Workman and is currently working on her Masters degree..!